YouliangYu/HackathonKState2016/README.md

 # Hack K-State 2016: Data Science Challenge For Social Good

-In this challenge, we build BetterDAI: a web application that leverages hardcore data analysis to ensure hospital patients are treated correct.
+In this challenge(https://zslie.github.io/), we build BetterDAI: a web application that leverages hardcore data analysis to ensure hospital patients are treated correct.

 Our goal was to predict which patients will be re-admitted to the hospital within 30 days of their discharge.